The Servant Leadership Institute aims to assist leaders in cultivating the new competencies needed for leadership in the 21st Century.

 For more information about financial support, please email our program coordinator, Lori Hylton.

-*The total cost of the program is approximately $5,500/person, but is heavily subsidized by the Synod.
+*The actual cost of the program is approximately $5,500/person, but is heavily subsidized by the Synod.

 Who will be providing leadership to the Institute?